Only mad dogs do Florence in July?

-So, what to do to make this Florence trip leisurely and fun?
+How to make this Florence trip leisurely and fun

-I could throw a bit of alcohol on it.
+I could throw a bit of alcohol at it.
 But I can drink plenty at home, and besides, I doubt that my friend will touch any alcohol.
 So maybe not.

 Our accommodation in Florence was ace, though (private guesthouse with only a couple of rooms we just turned up in / some other full guesthouse phone them, cannot quite remember) was wonderful.
 Outside the centre, with places to eat and drink and be merry without blowing our modest budget.
 I remember it was really tricky to find, but well away from anything touristy.
 It was simple yet comfortable.

 My friend has already sorted the accommodation out, and we’re a few minutes walk from the Duomo, Oh my.
 But at least we won’t have to walk for miles to get to the centre.
 Also, since its an AirBnB, I am hoping the place has a bit of local colour.

 We could pick out sights that somehow avoid the crowds.
 Get up early to see places that are always accessible like the Ponte Vecchio.
 The sun will rise at half past five.

 Of course, Piazzale Michelangelo is a must for the beautiful view on Florence.
 It’s easy to get there by Bus 12 or 13 from Santa Maria Novella.